ernohanninen/trajectory_inference_pipeline/README.md

 ```
 cd ..
 ```
-7. Create directory where to store the input data
+7. Create a directory where to store the input data
 ```
 mkdir data
 ```